Stefan Czarniecki: Legacy

 A bust of Czarniecki by André Lebrun, held in Royal Castle, Warsaw.

 Czarniecki received a state funeral in Warsaw, and has been interred in the tomb chapel of the church founded by him in Czarnca.
 He left his estates to a nephew, Stefan Stanisław Czarniecki, but the Czarniecki name did not last long, and the wealth he gathered became instead the foundation of the Branicki family of magnates.

-Czarniecki is remembered as one of the most able Polish commanders of all times.
+Czarniecki is remembered as one of the most able Polish commanders of all time.
 Podhorecki called him the greatest Polish military expert in "hit-and-run tactics", and notes that he was the longest-serving of the major Polish military commanders of his era, that he participated in 27 large battles, commanding 17 of them.
 He is seen as instrumental in defeating the Swedes during the Deluge, although he was even more successful in his battles against the Russians.
 His career, rising from a simple noble family to the rank of a hetman and a wealthy magnate, was unprecedented in the Commonwealth's history.